Chapter 8: A Darkness too Deep for Light to Reach

 After a few seconds, Zack arrives and the two of them attack him instead.
 Zack’s friendship speeches go on deaf ears, but he really gives it his all, and after an extended scene, Zack’s friendship speech kills them.
 It fucking kills them.
 This has officially topped, “Sora distracts Jack Sparrow into getting stabbed” on my list of hilarious friendship speech consequences.
 They tell him they’re happy they got to talk one more time before they died, which would probably be heartfelt if I weren’t killing myself laughing.

 By the way, I didn’t mention that the corrupt SOLDIERS had black armour after they came out of the tubes.
 God.
-When a show like… I dunno, Sailor Moon turns your costume black to show you’ve gone evil, I still think it’s tacky but it’s at least in line with the series’ color-centric aesthetics, but when Final Fantasy recolours metal armour to show you’ve gone evil, that just… god.
+When a show like… I dunno, Sailor Moon turns your costume black to show you’ve gone evil, I still think it’s tacky but it’s at least in line with the series’ colour-centric aesthetics, but when Final Fantasy recolours metal armour to show you’ve gone evil, that just… god.
 Although I suppose FFIV did the reverse!

 Since the two SOLDIERS failed to kill you, AVALANCHE moves on to phase two: just blow up the base.
 What good is it to them at this stage anyways?
 They have to operate in secret!
 Zack insists on staying with his friends’ bodies for a while longer, and Shotgun goes off on her own.
 Not long after she’s gone, we return to Zack to reveal that… urm, that he seems to have dissolved his friends’ bodies.
 But more importantly!
 More importantly, he didn’t really stay behind out of grief, but because he knew Kynog was nearby.
 For some reason, Zack blames Knugget for corrupting his friends, but he has nothing to say but giggling and “Death to Shinra,” causing Zack to realize that he’s been corrupted beyond the point of reason.
 Zack remarks that he hates killing humans (oh, you can really tell in Crisis Core, when he breaks out of Shinra Manor and starts a massacre of his former coworkers in town square), saying it’s easier to kill monsters.
 Yes, constantly killing your enemies is a lot easier when they’re unthinking monsters, aka “the goblin principle.”
 Zack decides that it’s okay, since the Ravens are like monsters.
 Oh, are we here?
 Fine, I guess it was inevitable.
 It’s what I was saying in FFT: Square Enix could have talked about something controversial like armed rebellion against an evil administration, but we wanted an easy exit from controversy, sooooo… now they’re demons.
-We don’t have to make a political stand on this subject, the literal subject of FFVII itself not seven years and one corporate merger ago, because the one group are literally demons.
+We don’t have to make a political stand on this subject, the literal subject of FFVII itself not one shift in narrative perspective, seven years and one corporate merger ago, because the one group are literally demons.
 Cowards.
 Anyways, Zack kills Kybbles and leaves him to be wiped out for real by the bomb.

 After this, you have two minutes to escape the dungeon, with Zack reuniting with you early in the process.
 There are enemies prepared to jump you in the maze, but of course Ririn gets out clean.
 If you avoid them long enough, Zack will rescue you, but you still have to fight three of them with the timer going at the end of the maze (Ririn uses a Bio spell to take them out fast, maybe for post-mission rating purposes).
 After this, Zack is able to break open the shutter keeping you inside the base and you’re home free.
 Zack stays behind, and uses Essai and Sebastian’s swords to create a memorial.